ahayman/ahayman.github.io/_drafts/2021-05-17-the-wandering-inn.md

 As I said, it doesn't exactly detract, but it's a missed opportunity.
 It makes me sad, cause sometimes I stop and read a paragraph and realize while it's decent, it's just a few punctuation marks away from being great.

+A huge but: this issue _also_ goes away.
+As you progress through the series, you start to first see more commas.
+Then semicolons, maybe even a dash.
+The

 ### Save the edits, please

 You can roughly divide all authors into two main camps [^7]: those who edit, and those who don't.
-There are pros and cons to each category: It's easy for the "editors" to become bogged down in the pursuit of perfection and take years between their releases.
+There's pros and cons to each: It's easy for the "editors" to become bogged down in the pursuit of perfection and take years between their releases.
 On the other hand, those who don't edit can often embed their mistakes with each new word they write.

-Pirataba is not an editor; they've said this.
+Pirataba is not an editor, and they've said as much.
 Not only are they not inclined, but their very schedule doesn't allow for it— two chapters a week are _a lot_ to write.

 This is not a complaint, but I feel it should be mentioned: The Wandering Inn is unapologetically what it is, errors and all.
 While there are three books on the Kindle Store that _have_ gone through an editing process, it's telling how far behind they are to what's on the website.
-It's also telling that most grammar and structural issues remain in those books.
+It's also telling that most grammar and structural issues remain in those books as well.

 If you want to enjoy it (and I highly recommend you do), you best get used to the issues.
 Ignore them, complain, roll your eyes, or whatever, but then move on and keep reading.
 Cause at the end of the day, what really matters is the story, and pirateaba has a great one to tell.